 Life and corporate coaching has become increasingly highly recognised and reputable.
-Bill Gates, Opera and Serena Williams are just a few celebrities that have openly and proudly admitted to have worked and benefited with the assistance and support of a life coach.
+Bill Gates, Oprah and Serena Williams are just a few celebrities that have openly and proudly admitted to have worked and benefited with the assistance and support of a life coach.

 As a life coach, I assist people to activate and unlock their own inner potential.

 As an organisational development consultant, I'm trained as a change agent to assess and improve organisations effectiveness and efficiency to seek their desired goals.

 Mind and Body.

 PNI and Stress Management

 PNI (Psycho Neuro Immunology) is a scientific field studying the interaction between the psychological, neurological and the immune systems.
 There is evidence-based studies proving unresolved stressors may weakening our immune system.
 This may affect the increasing risk of inflammation in the body, developing physical illnesses.
 Literature also demonstrates how inflammation may be an underlying factor in some cases of major depression, mood disorders, and sleep disturbances

 Group therapy is created when about 4 to 10 people come together in a safe supportive setting; where they can interact with me as the therapist and other individuals with similar struggles.

 Initially, it may seem a daunting thought to expose yourself to other strangers in a group setting.
 However you will experience that in no time group members connect, and this group cohesiveness creates a safe place for members to share their similar experiences.
 The support and encouragement of everyone in the group reduces loneliness, normalizes your experiences and promotes change in a meaningful way.